fazlRabbi/msclient-hibernate/README.md

 Application for multiple sclerosis
 ==============

-## How to build and run project locally
+## How to build and run project
 You need an IDE, Tomcat and Maven installed.

 Open the project in your favorite IDE (IntelliJ is recommended).

+Configure the mssservice application url in the Facade files found under src/no/hib/msapp/RESTCleint.
+For example, If the msservice is running in port 9030 the url should be: http://localhost:9030/api/preperation.

 Run Maven command "install" to update and generate the .war file.